-The Liechtenstein Institute on Self-Determination will co-sponsor a lecture and discussion, "Relief and Recovery Pillar: Reflections on Opportunities and Gaps for Displaced Women and Girls," on Thursday, May 23, 2013, at 1:00 p.m. at the Women's Refugee Commission, 122 East 42nd St., 11th floor, New York.
+The Liechtenstein Institute on Self-Determination's Project on Gender in the Global Community will co-sponsor a lecture and discussion, "Relief and Recovery Pillar: Reflections on Opportunities and Gaps for Displaced Women and Girls," on Thursday, May 23, 2013, at 1:00 p.m. at the Women's Refugee Commission, 122 East 42nd St., 11th floor, New York.
 The featured speaker will be Sarah Costa, Executive Director of the Women's Refugee Commission.
 To attend the event, RSVP to the Permanent Mission of Liechtenstein to the UN.

 The Relief and Recovery Pillar of the Women, Peace and Security agenda focuses on ensuring relief needs specific to women and girls are met, and that special attention is paid to the most vulnerable, including displaced women and girls, survivors of gender based violence, and those with disabilities.
 It also calls for efforts to support women’s activities as agents in relief and recovery efforts, including providing women with equal access to livelihoods activities.
 Costa will focus on the situation of displaced women and girls and discuss areas where there has been progress, as well as highlight ongoing challenges and possible ways to meet them.